yalan2ny/wallet-contract-v5/README.md

     In this case, the Jetton transfer message from the service will encounter a balance shortage and the Toncoins attached to message will return to the user's wallet.

-    However, this is a non-scalable scenario, as it requires the user to incur gas costs as well.
+    tab However, this is a non-scalable scenario, as it requires the user to incur gas costs as well.

     A blacklist on the service backend side solves the problem.